helm/charts/stable/redis/README.md

     kubectl annotate namespace default "net.beta.kubernetes.io/network-policy={\"ingress\":{\"isolation\":\"DefaultDeny\"}}"

-With NetworkPolicy enabled, only pods with the generated client label will be able to connect to redis.
+With NetworkPolicy enabled, only pods with the generated client label will be able to connect to Redis.
 This label will be displayed in the output after a successful install.

 ## Persistence